 Field-specific Knowledge is a Valuable but Fairly Rare Asset in Japanese-to-English Translation

-The way things should be and the way things actually are in the Japanese-to-English translation “industry”
+The Way Things Should be and the Way Things Actually are in the Japanese-to-English Translation Business

 However, because Japanese is a commercial activity and because this common-sense approach is often ignored or even actively refuted, much of the Japanese-to-English translation that is sold is done by translators without the requisite language skills, located in places like China, in which almost no translators have both of the above-noted skills, as was discussed in a recently published article on third-language translators.

-Because the demographics of Japanese-capable native English writing Japanese-to-English translators is a poor match with the subject matter of commercially important source texts, many (perhaps most) Japanese-to-English translators are translating texts that they do not sufficiently understand, and many are clearly translating subject matter which is of no interest to them.
-Lack of understanding is bad enough, and a lack of interest does not encourage a translator to acquire the requisite knowledge and understanding to produce high-quality translations.
+Because the interests of Japanese-capable native English speaking Japanese-to-English translators is often a poor match with the subject matter of commercially important source texts, many (perhaps most) Japanese-to-English translators are translating texts that they do not sufficiently understand, and many are clearly translating subject matter which is of no interest to them.
+Lack of understanding is bad enough, but a lack of interest does not encourage a translator to acquire the requisite knowledge and understanding to produce high-quality translations.

-This situation can be sensed by visiting forums frequented by Japanese-to-English translators.
+This situation can be observed by visiting fora frequented by Japanese-to-English translators.
 Some of the questions asked of colleagues clearly indicate that many translators are attempting unsuccessfully to punch over their weight by accepting jobs that they are incapable of doing.
 How did things get this way?